Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/UG-using-soapui-rest-api-test.md

   </entry>
 ```

+###  CarePlan Activity

-### The new CarePlan Activity will need to have the Version updated - CreateOrUpdateCarePlanActivityResult
+The new CarePlan Activity will need to have the Version updated -CreateOrUpdateCarePlanActivityResult

   The Response contains the CarePlan Version ID that must be provided for further updates referencing the same CarePlan
    <reference value="http://local.emhp/CarePlan/4289/_history/2015-06-18T11:56:11:338.7674"/>